nelglez/Universal-Link-SwiftUI2.0/README.md

 # Universal-Link-SwiftUI2.0
 Simple project that demonstrates univeral links in SwiftUI 2.0.
 In this project we open a specific page in our app after we view a website url in safari.

+If you find this project useful please give it a star.
+You can also donate using PayPal.
+My PayPal email is ngftlaudhosp@yahoo.com

 The url we are going to be working with is https://ultimate-teenchat.com this is just an old domain I bought years ago to play around with chat rooms.

 You will need a hosting provider, and a website domain.
 Your site should be live.